-A long-term diet of consuming junk foods causes helpful microorganisms to die off.
+A long-term diet of consuming junk foods causes helpful microorganisms throughout the digestive tract to die off.
 Beneficial bacteria relies on the nutrition of whole foods, lean proteins, and complex carbohydrates to prosper.
 As a result, opportunistic microbes will take their place, ultimately throwing your body into disarray .

 “In a healthy body, pathogenic and symbiotic microbiota coexist without problems.
 But if there is a disturbance in that balance—brought on by infectious illnesses, certain diets, or the prolonged use of antibiotics or other bacteria-destroying medications—dysbiosis occurs, stopping these normal interactions.
 As a result, the body may become more susceptible to disease .”– Harvard

 Focusing on what we eat and put into our bodies can help us in the long-term to be healthy.
-In the case of “You can’t say anything nice, don’t say anything at all,” if you can’t eat anything healthy, maybe you shouldn’t eat anything at all.
-That’s what so beneficial about intermittent fasting for gut health.
+In the case of “You can’t say anything nice, don’t say anything at all,” if you can’t find anything healthy to eat, maybe you shouldn’t eat anything at all.
+That’s what is so beneficial about intermittent fasting for gut health.